Finite entropy translating solitons in slabs: A gap for the width of translating solitons with one end

 \section{A gap for the width of translating\\ solitons with one end}

 This section is devoted to giving a gap theorem for the width of complete, connected translating solitons with one end.
-More precisely, we prove that if the soliton is not flat, then its width must be bigger than or equal to $\pi.$ This result extends a result due to Spruck and Xiao \cite{Spruck-Xiao} for vertical graphs.
+More precisely, we prove that if the soliton is not flat, then its width must be bigger than or equal to $\pi.$ This result extends a result due to Spruck and Xiao \cite{SX20} for vertical graphs.

-\begin{Proposition} Let $\Sigma$ be a complete, embedded connected translating soliton of width $2w>0$, finite genus and finite entropy with one end\footnote{This means that $\Sigma$ has the topology of a compact surface minus one point.}.
+\begin{Proposition} Let $\Sigma$ be a complete, embedded connected translating soliton of width $2w>0$, finite genus and finite entropy with one end.
 Then ${\rm width}(\Sigma)\geq\pi.$ \end{Proposition} \begin{proof} As a tilted grim reaper type wing has width $\geq \pi$, then it suffices to prove $\omega_G(\Sigma)\geq1.$ Suppose this is not the case, then $\omega_G(\Sigma)=0,$ which means that $\Sigma$ only possesses planar type wings.

 Then, by Proposition \ref{planar-property}, there exists $s$ large enough so that each connected component of $\Sigma^{\pm}(\pm s)$ is a graph with respect to $\ee_1.$ Consequently, the set $\{\langle N,\ee_1\rangle=0\}$ lies on $\Sigma[-s,s].$ In turn, Proposition \ref{weakly-infinity-limit} implies that cannot exist any arc of $\{\langle N,\ee_1\rangle=0\}$ which goes to $\pm\infty$ with respect to $z-$axis.
 Therefore,